mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="scored_labs"/> Submitting lab work for review

-* You'll be asked to summarize and/or submit lab work
+* You'll summarize reading and/or submit lab work
     * We want to see how you do the work
-    * Be prepared to describe your methods/process
+    * You'll be asked to describe your methods/process
-* We evaluate with **competence** in mind.
+* We evaluate your work with competence in mind
-    * Good: You can diagnose your own missteps
-    * Better: You can reproduce them
-    * Best: You can describe ways to avoid them

 ---
 <div style="page-break-after: always;"></div>